teamniteo/handbook/apps-we-use/signal.md

 ### Install

 To start using Signal you will require an Android phone or iPhone and a working phone number.
 Although there is a Signal desktop application it does still need to connect to the Signal app installed on your phone.
+For new team members, you'll need the desktop version to receive encrypted files for onboarding.

 [Download Signal]